ili4x/mailserver/README.md

 # Postfix+Dovecot+RoundCube MailServer
 Based on [kipkaev55/postfix-dovecot-roundcube](https://github.com/kipkaev55/postfix-dovecot-roundcube)
 ### Changes
-* Updated to Ubunto 20.04
+* Updated to Ubuntu 20.04
 * Using latest version of Roundcube (1.6.1)
 * Using latest version of Postfixadmin (3.3.13)
 * Added sieve plugin for mail filtering & forward (user settings in Roundcube)